 There are two big resorts here in central Florida: 1) Walt Disney World, and 2) Disney’s main competitor, Universal Orlando.
-Walt Disney World, home of Mickey Mouse, has four big theme parks: Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
+Walt Disney World, home of Mickey Mouse, has four big theme parks: Magic Kingdom, Epcot, Hollywood Studios (home of Star Wars: Galaxy's Edge), and Animal Kingdom (home of Pandora - The World of Avatar).
 Universal Orlando is the home of the Wizarding World of Harry Potter, and has two big theme parks: Universal Studios and Islands of Adventure.

-Right now, the hot new thing is the Harry Potter attractions at Universal Orlando – they have two big, elaborately themed Harry Potter sections, complete with exciting rides.
+Universal Orlando has two big, elaborately themed Harry Potter sections, complete with exciting rides.
 And Butterbeer!
 There’s one Harry Potter park at each of Universal’s two theme parks, plus you can ride the Hogwarts Express from one park to the other, but only if you buy a “Park-to-Park” ticket.

 What's the most popular theme park?